Global Human Resource Management MSc

 15 credits

-This module develops a critical view and appraisal of the fundamental principles, key frameworks, strategies, systems and good practices of compensation and reward, and the contribution of compensation and benefits to the achievement of HR and business strategies.
+This module develops your critical understanding and appraisal of the fundamental principles, key frameworks, strategies, systems, and good practices of global compensation and reward.

 Career opportunities